anhcraft/config/INTERNAL.md

 | Scalar | Array  | Instantiate an array of length 1 |
 | Array  | Array  | Deep conversion                  |

-### Other reference types
+### Dictionary
-- For reference type `T`, there must be an adapter that is compatible to `T`
-- If no type adapter available, the type cannot be denormalized
+The dictionary is converted into an instance.
+By default, attempts to instantiate using the default constructor, if not, forces instantiation without invoking constructors.
+Otherwise, uses type adapter to manually process the conversion.

 ## Built-in Type Adapters